Fasarion/QuestGraph/README.md

 This is a tool for creating dialogue and quest structures using a graph view.
 The work is still in progress.

-The graph system is based at its core off of Indie Wafflus tutorial series [Dialogue System (Node Based)](https://www.youtube.com/watch?v=nvELzBYMK1U&list=PL0yxB6cCkoWK38XT4stSztcLueJ_kTx5f) but has been greatly expanded to provide support for creating quests.
+The graph system is based at its core off of Indie Wafflus tutorial series: [Dialogue System (Node Based)](https://www.youtube.com/watch?v=nvELzBYMK1U&list=PL0yxB6cCkoWK38XT4stSztcLueJ_kTx5f), but has been greatly expanded to provide support for creating quests.

 Features: